3 Lab 3: Working with vector attributes

 Max: 9207.1 km; Min: 194.9 km; Mean: 2663.6 km

 1. Now repeat the attribute selection you did before using the expression "KILOMETERS" > 5000, and then return to the Statistical Summary panel.
 Then check the Selected Features Only box at the bottom of the window.
-Now the stats will be re-calculated for the selected features only.
+Now the stats will be re-calculated for the selected features only (new minimum of 5081.92, new mean of 6288.99).

 2. The Statistical Summary panel is smart enough to know how to summarise different data types.
 For example, select the SYSTEM attribute, and see how the stats change - now it gives you how many features in total (Count), how many unique values (Count(Distinct)), how many missing values (Count(Missing)), the Minimum and Maximum string values (they don’t have a clear meaning here), the least (Minority) and most (Majority) common unique values, and the Minimum length and Maximum length in number of characters.